Ensembl/amr-portal/frontend/src/content/usage.md

 The information displayed in the results table for each AMR data resource is different.

-For example the Experimental AMR resource results table displays:
+For example the AMR phenotypes resource results table displays:

 - Antibiotic name
-- Antibiotic abbreviation
 - Resistance phenotype
+- Measurement
 - Ast standard
 - Laboratory typing method
 - Platform
-- Biosample ID
+- BioSample ID
 - Assembly ID
 - Genus
 - Species